Azure/Oracle-AI-Database-at-Azure/docs/10-security-governance.md

 | 10 | Network segmentation (NSGs) | Yes | Agent services in separate subnet |
 | 11 | Encryption at rest and in transit | Yes | TLS 1.2+ for all connections; Oracle TDE |

-## Key Principle

-> **MCP does not bypass Oracle security -- it operates inside it.** Every SQL statement executed via MCP runs under the connected Oracle user's privileges, subject to Oracle's standard authentication, authorization, auditing, and VPD policies.